LearnEcommerce / SaaS

 Fee:

-Strength: B2B features, open SaaS approach
+Strength: Stronger native B2B features and an open SaaS approach with no transaction fees

 WooCommerce

-Users: Self-hosted Giant
+Users: Self-hosted giant

 Fee: